-Despite efforts by national governments and international partners in pursuance of international objectives such as Education for All (EFA) and Millennium Development Goals (MDGs), more still needs to be done for millions of children across the developing world.
+Despite efforts by national governments and international partners in pursuance of objectives such as Education for All (EFA) and Sustainable Goals (SDGs), more still needs to be done for millions of children across the developing world.

 In Kenya, the introduction of free primary education in 2003 saw NER increase nationally from 80.4% in 2003 to 91.6% in 2007.
 While in the northeastern province, the increase was from 21.6% in 2003 and 27.5% in 2007.

 - Inadequate facilities such as classrooms.

 - Overcrowding which impacts on the quality of learning ( Teacher to pupils ratio in some areas is 1:140).

 - Nomadic nature of the inhabitants of the region.

 Our focus currently is;

 - Run remedial classes for children from poor families especially girls.